Robasban/Kaggle-Housing-Competition/README.md

 jupyter notebook
 ```

 Open `int-adv-ml-xgboost-gridcv-pipeline-housing.ipynb` and select the kernel `kaggle-housing-venv` when prompted.
+The notebook reads data from the `data/` directory (e.g. `data/train.csv`).

 ## Notebook Walkthrough